ahrumnoh/react-api-crypto-tracker-v1/README.md

-to Keep private reason, personal API Key was removed.
+to Keep private reasons, personal API Key was removed.